pal1000/mesa-dist-win/readme.md

 By providing the application filename, a .local file is generated in an attempt to force the application to use Mesa3D when it doesn't want to.
 Also, [Federico Dossena](https://github.com/adolfintel)'s [Mesainjector](https://downloads.fdossena.com/Projects/Mesa3D/Injector/index.php) can be used to workaround this issue as well.
 [Build instructions for Mesainjector](https://fdossena.com/?p=mesa/injector_build.frag).
-### Important notes about errors related to missing `libglapi.dll`
-You may experience them with programs that use any Mesa3D desktop OpenGL driver via per app deployment tool, system wide deployment is unaffected.
-You may experience them if shared glapi is missing from release package. shared glapi has been consistently available in both MSVC and MinGW packages since 20.0.2.

-To correct these errors regardless of cause you have to re-deploy.
-If you don't remember if an affected program is 32-bit or 64-bit, right click on opengl32.dll shortcut in the folder where the program executable is located and select open file location.
-If location ends in x64 then it's 64-bit, otherwise it's 32-bit.

-Same problem with same solution applies to osmesa if you are upgrading from 17.3.5.501-1 or older.
 ### Usage notes
 - Old applications from early 200x and older may need MESA_EXTENSION_MAX_YEAR environment variable set, see [legacy software compatibility section](#legacy-software-compatibility).
 - Applications requiring OpenGL 3.2 or newer may need [OpenGL context configuration override](#opengl-context-configuration-override).